Working with an ESTA: allowed or not?

 Firstly, it is expressly forbidden to use an ESTA to enter into employment with an employer located in the USA.
 However, even if the traveller remains in employment with the employer in the home country, there are a number of services that are excluded.
 In the following cases, an ESTA does not suffice, and a US visa has to be applied for.
 Services are performed relating to:

 - Preparing or performing a corporate takeover

 - Investing in companies located in the USA

 An example of legal work with an ESTA

-The following example of the formation of a cooperation with American partners can happen entirely with trips made with an ESTA.
+The following example of the formation of a partnership with American partners can happen entirely with trips made with an ESTA.
 A European machine factory wants to enter the US market.
-To this end, multiple business-related trips are made to the US, each one lasting less than 90 consecutive days.
-The employees of the European machine factory might be working in the US, but they remain in service to the European machine factory.
+To this end, multiple business-related trips are made to the USA, each one lasting less than 90 consecutive days.
+The employees of the European machine factory might be working in the USA, but they remain in service to the European machine factory.
 This European machine factory bills the performed services to the American client.

 During the first business trip with an ESTA, a conference is visited where clients and suppliers meet.
-Here, the US company is introduced that interest in a machine from the foreign supplier.
-During the second trip to the USA, plans are made concrete; a technical design is discusses, and price is negotiated.
-During the third business trip, an American sub-supplier is contracted; an American company that sells parts of the machine to the European company, and partially delivers at the location of the American client and part in the European machine factory.
+Here, the US company is introduced that has interest in a machine from the foreign supplier.
+During the second trip to the USA, concrete plans are made; a technical design is discussed, and the price is negotiated.
+During the third business trip, an American sub-supplier is contracted; an American company that sells parts of the machine to the European company, and partially delivers at the location of the American client, and part in the European machine factory.

-During a fourth business visit in the US, the machine is installed in the factory of the American client.
-The machine is also extensively tested and adjusted here and there.
-In a fifth trip, the machine is monitored to see if it meets the expectations, and an advisory report is written to keep the machine operational as efficient as possible.
-The above mentioned five business trips to the US are all possible with an ESTA.
+During a fourth business visit in the USA, the machine is installed in the factory of the American client.
+The machine is also extensively tested and adjusted where needed.
+During a fifth trip, the machine is monitored to see if it meets the expectations, and an advisory report is written to keep the machine operational as efficiently as possible.
+The above-mentioned five business trips to the USA are all possible with an ESTA.
 Applying for a visa is therefore not necessary.